SansamLab-Pipelines-Genomics/HiC-SnakeMake/README.md

 ## Step-by-step instructions on running Snakemake pipeline:

 ### 1. Load slurm and miniconda
 Note.
 The commands to do this will be different on your machine.
-These commands are specific to an HPC using slurm.
+These commands are specific to an HPC using slurm with these modules installed.

 ```bash
 ml slurm